 2017 | Film Initiative launched.
 Partnership Agreement for 10 Episode Film Project The Sparrow Falling |

-2018 | Collaborations with Theater Groups: Hosting Connecticut Compass Theater Company and Backyard Theater Ensemble for rehearsals and actor development; Sparrow Falling News 3rd Place in ACM-NE; WPAA-TV continues youth media employment program as a host site for Youth Social Services; codifies Annual Events |
+2018 | Collaborations with Theater Groups: Hosting Connecticut Compass Theater Company and Backyard Theater Ensemble for rehearsals and actor development; Sparrow Falling News 3rd Place in ACM-NE; WPAA-TV continues; youth media employment program as a host site for Youth Social Services; codifies Annual Events |

 2019 | Opened #SocialActionArt permanent photography exhibit StreetshotZ by Charles Buzinsky with ongoing use to support food and housing insecure programs; Won Best in the USA for our size ACM-National ACM Hometown Overall Excellence; Film Initiative Episode #3 won 1st place Arts & Drama ACM-NE; Six shows were recognized in ACM-NE Nor’Easter Festival |

-2020 | Hosts LIVE HD Streamed award-winning Fire Escape Sessions featuring CT Musicians during Covid |
+2020 | Hosts LIVE HD Streamed award-winning Fire Escape Sessions featuring CT Musicians during Covid< |

-2021 | ACM Hometown Overall Excellence; Receives grants for youth programs in 2022 by Napier Foundation and Grass Roots Fund and CT Humanities Operations Fund Award for 2022; Finalist in Nor’Easter Festival Community Impact |
+2021 | ACMHometown Overall Excellence; Receives grants for youth programs in 2022 by Napier Foundation and Grass Roots Fund and CT Humanities Operations Fund Award for 2022; Finalist in Nor’Easter Festival Community Impact |

-2022 | Continues coordinating the collaborative fundraiser #TheGreatGive06492 raising $100,000.
+2023 | The collaborative fundraiser #TheGreatGive06492 raised $100,000.
 TeenTigerTV youth win best PSA It Is Never Too Late Call 988 and advocacy What’s In The Bag in Hometown Festival, WPAA-TV wins ACM Hometown Overall Excellence again.
 Grant awards from CT Humanities and ARPA help with program and staffing.
 Equipment upgrades for the cable casting and youth lab keep our tech state-of-the-art.
-Pending News of Finalist in Nor’Easter Festival |
+We have our best-ever showing in the ACMNE Nor’Easter Festival with six finalists.
+Best Profile Talk, Children’s Programs, and Community Impact with runners-up in Music & Performance, Arts & Drama, and Short Videos |